5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Ivy_Bridge.md

 | Don't install macOS 14.2 beta 3 (23C5047e) on Ivy Bridge systems yet!
 Patching with OCLP 1.2.1 in Post-Install will cause the **WindowServer** to crash so you will get kicked back out to the logon screen.
 | Uninstall Intel Power Gadget before upgrading to macOS Sonoma (use the uninstaller in the app's folder)!
 The `EnergyDriver.kext` that comes with the app causes all CPU cores to run at 100% in macOS Sonoma 14.2+!

-> [!NOTE]
-> Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
-But keep in mind that this was written for real Macs so certain issues don't affect Wintel machines.

 **This guide allows you to**:

 - Install or upgrade to macOS Ventura